arduino/forum-assets/moderator-instructions/moderator-instructions.md

 <a name="if-the-post-is-spam"></a>

 ##### [If the post is spam](#if-the-post-is-spam)

-**Note:** legitimate advertisements of products/services that may be of interest to the Arduino community, are allowed as long as they are posted to the ["Products and Services" category](https://forum.arduino.cc/c/community/products-and-services/41).

 1. Click the **<kbd>:+1: Agree...</kbd>** button.
 1. From the dropdown menu, click **Suspend User**.
 The **"Suspend User"** dialog will open.